gathik-jindal/MooreMachine/README.md

 **[Back to Top](#moore-machine-simulator)**

-Made with ❤️ by the Moore Machine community
+Made with ❤️ by us

 </div>